MichielBbal/snoring_sound_sensor/README.md

 The class Silence can be trained with the audio wav's you've trained and augmented yourself.
 The class White Noise can be trained with the data you've downloaded from AudioSet and/or recorded and augmented yourself.

+In EdgeImpulse go to the 'data acquisition' tab.
+With the built in function you can see a soundwave and listen to the audio.
+You can use the 'crop' function to do data cleaning.
+(This is a time consuming but a necessary step!)
+Only with high quality, non-polluted data samples you can create a model with a high accuracy.

 In EdgeImpulse I've used the following settings:

+* Under tab 'Create Impulse' I've used: 'Time Series data', 'Spectogram' and 'Classification (Keras).
+* Under tab 'Spectogram' keep settings as provided
+* Under tab 'NN Classifier' set 'Number of training cycles' to 100.

+With these settings I was able to achieve a model result of 92.7%.

+As we will use a Raspberry Pi (Linux) there is no need to use EdgeImpulse's EON Tuner.

 ### 6.Install EdgeImpulse and InfluxDb on the Raspberry Pi
-* If you have already installed EdgeImpulse and InfluxDb on your Pi, you can skip this step*
+<i>If you have already installed EdgeImpulse and InfluxDb on your Pi, you can skip this step </i>
-*

 To install EdgeImpulse follow the tutorial [here](https://docs.edgeimpulse.com/docs/edge-impulse-for-linux) To install InfluxDB follow the tutorial [here](https://simonhearne.com/2020/pi-influx-grafana/)

 ### 7. Download the model to the Raspberry and use the provided script

 After training the model in EdgeImpulse, you can download it to your Raspberry using the following command:

-`$ cd <to directory>`
+`$ cd <to directory>` <br>
 `$ edge-impulse-linux-runner --clean --download modelfile.eim`

 I've provided a script to store the data in a Influx database.